 Polar bears live near the North Pole, a frigid region covered by white ice and snow.
 The bears are protected by their thick, white fur.
 But what makes a polar bear’s fur white?
-In this episode of Earth Rangers, an expert on polar bears reveals that the hair of polar bears is actually translucent, with only small amounts of white pigment.
-Listen to a scientist explain what is responsible for the white color of polar bears’ fur—and why the fur sometimes changes color.
+In this episode of Earth Rangers, an expert on polar bears reveals that the hair of polar bears is actually translucent, with only small amounts of a white protein.
+Listen to a scientist explain what makes polar bears look white—and why their fur sometimes changes color.

 Story Length: 3:34